thisType/Guessgame/README.md

 # Guessgame
-Guessing number game with some cool features
+Guessing number game.
+This project captues powerful javascript features that helps organize code.
+It will give you more ideas workig with javascript features.
-It has some cool UI features and fancy professional webdesign.
+It has cool ui and professional webdesign.